 The research of the Network Engineering Research Group covers wireless communications, networking protocols and performance issues.
 With the network as the focal point, the research can be broadly divided into cognitive networks (covering physical up to network and transport layer), distributed computing (transport layer and above), and security, trust and cooperation (vertical thrust that cuts across all layers).

-Power and Renewable Energy Systems Research Group
+Smart Power and Renewable Energy Systems Group

-The Power and Renewable Energy Systems Research Group at the School of Engineering and Computer Science is conducting research into topics such as integrating wind power into distribution networks, increasing the efficiency of renewable power sources, regulating voltage supply within networks incorporating renewable energy sources, demand response applications, power electronic solutions for industry, home energy management systems and internet of things ( IoT).
+The Smart Power and Renewable Energy Systems Group at the School of Engineering and Computer Science is conducting research into topics such as integrating wind power into distribution networks, increasing the efficiency of renewable power sources, regulating voltage supply within networks incorporating renewable energy sources, demand response applications, power electronic solutions for industry, home energy management systems and internet of things ( IoT).

 Vision, Image Computation, and Computer Graphics (VICG) Group

 The Vision, Image Computation, and Computer Graphics group conducts research on how artificial systems can interact, replicate and give insight into the visual sense of humans (and other animals).
 From the computer graphics of Hollywood to the fundamental understanding of neuroscience related to vision, there is a wide range of advances and interesting discoveries to be made.
 Computer graphics is the foundation for video games and movie visual effects, and our researchers have links with Wellington's internationally recognised entertainment industry.
 Computer Vision seeks to improve the sensing of autonomous platforms from CCTV cameras to mobile robots and even anthropomorphic humanoids.
 Image Processing addresses the problem of extracting the information an image holds, from identifying unusual activity in airports to evolving detectors to autonomously outline objects of interest.

 In addition to the strong links between groups in the School, collaborations are also well-established with groups outside the School.

 Centre for Logic, Language and Computation